Welcome to chiltern yurts

 We want everything to be as easy as possible for you during your stay, so along with a warm welcome, everything you need will be ready and waiting for you on arrival.

 Situated on the edge of the Chilterns Area of Outstanding Natural Beauty, there is so much to explore and so many places to visit.

 "You meet a better class of person in pubs" - Oliver Reed

 Within easy walking distance of your yurt you are spoilt for choice for old English village pubs serving local ales and excellent food.

 The more contemporary Waters Edge cafe, situated on the Tring reservoirs, offers all day brunch (& the best freshly baked cinnamon buns), as well as small plates and a wine bar in the evenings.

-Fine dining is available in the renowned Kings Head in Ivinghoe and there is a fabulous variety of bars and restaurants in the local market towns of Tring and Berkhamsted.
+There is a fabulous variety of bars and restaurants in the local market towns of Tring and Berkhamsted.

 Across the field lies the village of Wilstone, which along with The Half Moon pub, has the extensive Meads Farm Shop with on site tearoom and Puddingstone Distillery producing its Campfire Gin.
 Or pop-in for a guided tour of the award-winning Tring Brewery selling its legendary Hertfordshire beer.

 "Everyone who wanders is not lost" - J R Tolkien